Camping Safaris: Get Up Close and Personal with Africa's Wilderness

 If you wish to camp in the wild, then you’d best be prepared for anything.
 You never know where you might end up and what supplies might come in handy.
 After all, the best gear is the gear you have with you.

 The good news is, you won’t need to haul everything all the way from home.
-There are many stores in the cities that rent out camping equipment.
-And if you find yourself in need of extra supplies, you can easily pick them up from one of these stores.
+Thankfully, there are stores in larger cities that allow you to either buy or rent camping gear and supplies.

 Tips for camping in Africa’s wilderness